Synchronize Files between Windows Servers Easily (Video)

-You can select this feature through Server Manager > click Role on the left panel > tag on Add Roles on the right panel.
+Step 1.
+Open Server Manager and click Role on the left panel > tag on Add Roles on the right panel.

-Then, you will enter the Before You Begin page, click Next.
-After that, tick File Services role in the Service Roles page and click Next.
+Step 2.
+Click Next on the Before You Begin page.
+Then, tick File Services role in the Service Roles page and click Next.

-Wait for a while, the installation process will be completed with words "Installation succeeded" displayed, and then click Close to close this page.
+Step 5.
+Wait for a while, the installation process will be completed with the words "Installation succeeded" displayed, and then click Close to close this page.